The Historical Illuminatus Chronicles: Plot summary

-The novels concern the adventures of Sigismundo Celine, an ancestor of the Hagbard Celine character from the Illuminatus!
+The novels concern the adventures of Sigismundo Celine, an ancestor of the Hagbard Celine character in the Illuminatus!
 Trilogy, as he blunders through Europe and America during the Enlightenment, constantly fighting to escape becoming a part of history.

 In the first book, Sigismundo is an adolescent in Naples, Italy, where his uncle introduces him to the teaching of the Freemasons.
 In the second book Sigismundo has been banished from Naples because of a lovers' duel.
 He lives in Paris and is taken captive twice.
 The first time he is imprisoned in the Bastille, from which he escapes using Masonic techniques of concentration to help distract himself from the pain involved in climbing down from his tower.
 The second time Sigismundo is imprisoned by a more mysterious group of captors, who seek to convince him that he is a descendant of Jesus Christ.
 In the third book, Sigismundo finds himself in further exile, in the wilderness of North America.